-During the three months ended May 31, 2021, the Company recorded transactional impairment charges totaling \$20,583 which related to two narrow-body aircraft and were the result of an early lease termination and a scheduled lease expiration.
-The Company recognized \$21,061 of maintenance revenue for these two aircraft.
+During the three months ended November 30, 2020, the Company recorded transactional impairment charges totaling \$9,867, primarily related to the scheduled lease expirations of two narrow-body aircraft.
+The Company recognized \$15,200 of maintenance revenue for these two aircraft.

-During the three months ended May 31, 2020, the Company recorded transactional impairment charges totaling \$77,298, which related to ten narrow-body and one wide-body aircraft.
-The Company recognized \$83,342 of maintenance and security deposits into revenue for these eleven aircraft.
-The impairment charges and revenue were recognized as a result of the early lease terminations of nine aircraft and scheduled lease expirations of two aircraft.
+During the nine months ended November 30, 2020, the Company recorded impairment charges totaling \$299,551, of which \$256,510 were transactional impairments, primarily related to thirteen narrow-body and five wide-body aircraft.
+The Company recognized \$107,448 of maintenance and security deposits into revenue for these eighteen aircraft.
+The impairment charges were attributable to early lease terminations, scheduled lease expirations, lessee defaults, judicial insolvency proceedings, or as a result of our annual recoverability assessment.